-ABC Electrician Apprenticeship: 50-413-9 5 years/8,640 total hours (720 day school hours/7,920 work hours)
+ABC Construction Electrician Apprenticeship: 50-413-9 5 years/8,640 total hours

 Electricians plan, diagram, install and repair electrical fixtures, apparatus and control equipment such as switches, relays and circuit breaker panels.
 They measure, cut, bend, thread, assemble and install electrical conduit (pipe or tubing), and pull wire through conduit.
 They test continuity of circuits to ensure compatibility and safety of components, using instruments such as the ohmmeter and electrical test meter.